 Middle School Distinctives

-Trinity Middle School offers a rich curriculum with teachers who invest in students' academic and personal success, while providing an appropriate balance of challenge and support as students learn to recognize and develop their God-given gifts.
-In addition to the core academic areas of math, science, language arts, and history, Trinity Middle schoolers take classes in Latin, Bible, physical education, logic, and life skills.
-The arts are part of the school day, and the division meets once a week for worship, called Sanctuary.
+Trinity's Middle School offers a rich curriculum, with teachers who invest in students' academic and personal success while providing an appropriate balance of challenge and support as students learn to recognize and develop their God-given gifts.
+In addition to the core academic areas of math, science, language arts, and history, Trinity Middle Schoolers take classes in Latin, Bible, physical education, logic, and life skills.
+The arts are part of the school day, and the division meets once a week for a worship program called Sanctuary.

 - Homerooms begin each day and are a place to pray together and grow throughout the seventh and eighth grade years.

 - Academic lessons capitalize on the creativity and sociability of adolescence, while at the same time pushing students to develop critical thinking skills and recognize connections across the curriculum.